xding12/lab4/README.md

 Ontology, taxonomy, and choreography to be decided soon!

-## Rough Outline of Information Architecture:
+## Rough Outline of Information Architecture

 - Domain: influential topics
 - Choreography: It's arguable that philosophers (with a focus on logic) have led to the creation of programming languages.
 These programming languages shaped the creation of these streaming services.
 That's the ordering